Back to School | Family Organizing | Kids/Families

-Years ago, we were getting ready to leave for school when my daughter Emily came to me and anxiously told me that she could not find her plaid school uniform jumper.
-I calmly ensured her that there was one hanging in the laundry room.
 She told me that she had already looked there.
 I knew I had just washed it and hung it there, so I told her to look again.
-She didn’t find it the second time either.
-I went to the laundry room to retrieve it myself.
-All the while thinking, “Why are my children inept at finding anything on their own?”
+She couldn’t find it the second time either.
+So I went to the laundry room to retrieve it myself.
+All the while thinking, “Why can’t my children find anything on their own?”

-To my surprise, and dismay, I couldn’t find it either.
+But to my surprise, and dismay… I couldn’t find it either.

 I could feel anxiety boiling up inside me.
 We had to leave for school soon, and it was going to be 89 degrees that day.
 I ask you, what fate could be worse than being the only kid in school wearing pants on a smoldering hot day?
 My calm self had vanished like the jumper.
 Now I was running around the house in a searching frenzy.

 That was just about the time that Emily’s older sister Maddie happened to notice that Cassie (my youngest) was all dressed for kindergarten and ready to go.
 The only thing was, her jumper, was so large, it hung down nearly to her ankles.

 These occasional crises seem to go hand in hand with family life.
 And while we can’t avoid every roller coaster moment entirely, we can at least take steps to prepare for the new school year to minimize the probability of them popping up in the first place.